reinert/requestor/README.md

 Requestor provides client-side OAuth2 authenticators supporting both *header* and *url query param* strategies.
 It is made available by the `requestor-oauth2gwt` extension.

+To enable OAuth2 authentication, set the callback url in your oauth provider as `mydomain.com/oauthWindow.html`.

-To enable OAuth2 authentication, first install the extension dependency:
+In order to use it in you app, first install the extension dependency:

 ```xml
 <dependency>